EMEASO23/latin102/quiz2.md

 English Relative Clauses

-1. The brothers, **whom** came to the wedding with Euryton, were violent Centaurs.
+1. The brothers, with **whom** Euryton came to the wedding, were violent Centaurs.

 - "cum quibus"